BIOS & CV of various lengths for differing occasions

 medium length FOR PROFESSIONAL SINGING ENGAGEMENTS

-Thomas King, tenor, has sung in five world premier operas in the last fourteen years, three of which were written especially for him.
+Thomas King, tenor, has sung in five world premier operas in the last twenty years, three of which were written especially for him.
 In 2005 he created the role of Chopin in the world premier performance of “George Sand…and Chopin?”
 King has sung recitals in over twenty states, in Germany and Austria.
 He sang professionally in Germany for five years, performing over 400 times on various opera stages.
 Dr. King taught at the American Institute of Musical Studies in Graz, Austria for 25 years and was the Artistic Director for seven years, retiring in 2010.
-King is also Professor of Voice at Austin Peay State University.
+King is Professor Emeritus of Voice at Austin Peay State University in Tennessee.
 He holds degrees from the University of Kansas, Indiana University, the Mozarteum Conservatory in Salzburg, and the University of Mississippi.
+He has been a Visiting Professor of Voice at the Indiana University Jacobs School of Music and at DePauw University.

 short length EDUCATIONAL JOURNALS, CMS, BOOK REVIEWS

-Thomas King, tenor, is Professor of Voice at Austin Peay State University in Clarksville.
+Thomas King, tenor, is Professor Emeritus of Voice at Austin Peay State University in Clarksville, Tennessee.
 He holds degrees from the University of Kansas, Indiana University, the Mozarteum Conservatory in Salzburg, and the University of Mississippi.
 He sang professionally in Germany for five years, performing over 400 times on various opera house stages.
 Dr. King taught at the American Institute of Musical Studies in Graz, Austria for 25 years and was the Artistic Director for seven years, retiring in 2010.
+He has been a Visiting Professor of Voice at the Indiana University Jacobs School of Music and at DePauw University.

 medium length FOR EDUCATIONAL JOURNALS, CMS BOOK, REVIEWS

-Phi Mu Alpha ONLY JULY 2011 Dr. Thomas King has been the faculty advisor for the Theta Tau chapter at Austin Peay State University for over 20 years.
-From 1994 to 2003 he was the Governor in Province #15 and is now the Deputy Province Governor.
+Phi Mu Alpha ONLY January 2015 Dr. Thomas King was the faculty advisor for the Theta Tau chapter at Austin Peay State University for over 20 years.
+From 1994 to 2003 he was the Governor in Province #15 and the Deputy Province Governor from 2003 to 2014.
 He was also the Chairman of the Sinfonia Foundation Grants committee for some years.
 Dr. King was initiated into Phi Mu Alpha in 1965 in the Xi chapter at the University of Kansas.
 He was the FEO at Xi for two years and in 1968 became an Alumni Life member.
 King has been active in colonizing chapters at Vanderbilt University, Tennessee State University and Northwest Mississippi Community College.
 King has participated in three CD recording sessions of Sinfonia songs.
 He was “inducted” into the Theta Tau chapter in 2005, marking his 40th year as a brother.
 He has written a practical plan for including visiting brothers in rehearsing the ritual in the crucial time just before the ceremony and has played and/or sung in over 140 rituals.
 One of his most memorable experiences was attending the 100th birthday of the fraternity in Boston, MA in October 1998.
 Visiting Ossian Everett Mills’ grave and meeting the grandson and great granddaughters of Mills was a distinct pleasure and honor.
 Dr. King has also been honored by Sigma Alpha Iota as a National Arts Affiliate.
 He appreciates the local Delta Pi chapter for including him in their women’s fraternity.
+In 2011 King was presented with the prestigious Signature Sinfonian award, given to only seven men that year.
+He will receive his 50-year pin in 2015.
 OAS AAS LLS Pic TK 2011 tall March

 7) Curriculum Vitae